codewars/docs/content/curation/references/approval-retirement-criteria.md

 1. If a kata needs 10 or more "Very Satisfied" votes in a row to reach the level of satisfaction required for approval.

 This feature needs improvement and any feedback is appreciated.
 Please comment on [#1672](https://github.com/codewars/codewars.com/issues/1672).

+### **Retiring Approved Content**

+If a kata falls into Tier 3 (Structural Failure) or Tier 4 (Obsolete/Duplicate) and cannot be salvaged without invalidating most solutions or altering the original concept, it must be retired.

+**The Manual Retirement Process:** Because there is currently no automated "Retire" button for approved content, Moderators & Admins must follow these steps (Note: only admins have the permission to retire a kata on the platform but moderators must provide admin with a kata retirement requirements listed below)  :

+1. **Log the Decision (Done by Moderators)**

+Log the retirement and the rationale in the internal community channel/thread/spreadsheet for transparency.
+This is done by the moderators and should contain the following;

+- **Update Description:** Write the description to explicitly explain *why* it was retired.
+- **Link Replacements:** Provide a hyperlink to the new, canonical kata (if applicable).

+2. **Retire the Kata on the Platform (Done by Admins)**
+   This is carried out by an admin (Andela staff)  with the following steps:
+- **Mark as Retired:** Adjust tags/status so it no longer appears in standard search results.
+- **Update Description:** Edit the description to explicitly explain *why* it was retired.
+- **Link Replacements:** Provide a hyperlink to the new, canonical kata (if applicable).

+**Impact & The Honor Guarantee:** When retiring a kata, the decision-maker must confirm that all users who completed it retain their points, rank, and honor.

+##